ImmuVis: Hyperconvolutional Foundation Model for Imaging Mass Cytometry: Results

 \subsection{Computational efficency}

-\paragraph{Setup.} We compare inference-time computational cost of $\name$, $\nameViT$, and VirTues on a single forward pass for an IMC crop of shape $[40,128,128]$.
-All measurements are obtained on an NVIDIA H100 GPU using 100 random inputs; we report parameter count, GFLOPs, mean$\pm$std execution time (seconds), and peak activation memory (GB).
+\paragraph{Setup.} We compare the inference-time computational cost of \name variants, VirTues, and $\text{EVA}_{\texttt{OP}}$ on a single forward pass for an IMC image of shape $[40,128,128]$.
+We report active parameter count, GFLOPs, mean$\pm$std inference time in milliseconds, and peak activation memory, all obtained on a single NVIDIA RTX 5000 Ada Generation GPU aggregated over 100 random input runs.

-\paragraph{Results.} Table~\ref{tab:efficiency} shows that $\name$ achieves a favorable efficiency-accuracy trade-off.
-While VirTues incurs high compute cost (1049.3 GFLOPs) and the slowest runtime (244$\pm$2.3\,s), both $\name$ and $\nameViT$ operate in a substantially lower-compute regime (90.1 and 106.1 GFLOPs, respectively) with markedly faster execution (68$\pm$4.1\,s and 63.3$\pm$1.7\,s).
-Compared to $\nameViT$, $\name$, despite being slightly slower (on average 68s vs 63.3s), reduces parameters (56M vs.\ 121M) and GFLOPs (90.1 vs.\ 106.1), and lowers peak activation memory (0.85 GB vs.\ 1.45\,GB), while retaining the fully convolutional scaling of its operators.
-Interestingly, despite being over 3.5 times faster, $\name$ reaches 2.65 times larger, but still manageable, peak activation memory usage.
-Crucially, this footprint is maintained under variable-input operation: the marker-agnostic and hyperconvolution components scale linearly with the number of available markers, without padding to a fixed panel.